-While as late as the 1970s and 1980s, the Italian Mafia controlled most of the city, while obviously having control years before, the 1990s with the introduction of drugs and Youngstown gangs, affiliations of the Bloods and Crips began to have a larger impact as the Italian Mafia of Youngstown slowly disappeared.
+While as late as the 1970s and 1980s the Italian Mafia controlled most of the city, the 1990s with the introduction of drugs and Youngstown gangs, affiliations of the Bloods and Crips began to have a larger impact as the Italian Mafia of Youngstown slowly disappeared.

 As stated, the North Side was a very wealthy and thriving community of large homes and once famed institutions and public places, but the closing of the steel factories led to a financial decline as the North Side went from wealthy to being labeled as a Youngstown ghetto.